Robert van den Bosch: Research and writing

 The Pesticide Conspiracy was first published in 1978 and reviewers noted that van den Bosch was angry at the pest control industry which he accused of being dishonest, irresponsible and dangerous.
 He examined how the industry and its financial clout had managed to control the university scientists and maintain their grip on farmers and their practices.
 Van den Bosch coined the phrase Pesticide Mafia which led to a lot of reactions.
 He also introduced the phrase "Pesticide Treadmill" which talked about how insecticide resistance and pest resurgence was well-expected and how this led to increased used of toxic insecticides.
-Paul Ehrlich, a friend of Robert noted in preface to the posthumous 1989 edition that many of the farm leaders who had tried to oppose the grip of industry on agriculture including Cesar Chaves and Dolores Huerta had been physically attacked.
+Paul R. Ehrlich, a friend of Robert noted in preface to the posthumous 1989 edition that many of the farm leaders who had tried to oppose the grip of industry on agriculture including Cesar Chaves and Dolores Huerta had been physically attacked.

 Van den Bosch's main research focus was in biological control and integrated pest management.
 He made numerous trips around the world in the search for natural enemies, insect parasites, and predators.

 Robert van den Bosch had been a director of the Rachel Carson Trust, a Fellow of the American Association for the Advancement of Sciences, and a Guggenheim Fellow.
 He was keenly involved in sports and died from a heart attack while jogging.